Inside Edge (TV series): Season 2

-In the next edition of the PPL, a volatile Vayu Raghavan leads the Mumbai Mavericks to face their biggest adversary yet, the Arvind Vashisht-led Haryana Hurricanes.
-But they must also counter colossal scandals that'll rock the world of cricket.
-In the sport's upper echelons, Zarina Malik (Richa) allies with Bhaisaab, but those in the shadows threaten to destroy the very game they seek to control.
+In the next edition of the PPL, Vayu Raghavan leads the Mumbai Mavericks to face the Arvind Vashisht-led Haryana Hurricanes.
+They must also counter scandals that change the game of cricket.

 Season 3

 In the third season, the series moves on towards international cricket, with Vayu competing against Indian captain Rohit.
 Meanwhile, Dhawan swears revenge on Bhaisaab, and uses his alliance with Zarina to accomplish it.